CGReposit/CADC-VUassignments/README.md

 # CADC-VUassignments

-This repository contains a collection of R Markdown files that show a progression of basic data-analysis and natural-language-processing workflows in R. They were the assignments in my course on Computational Analysis
+This repository contains a collection of R Markdown files that show a progression of basic data-analysis and natural-language-processing workflows in R. They were the assignments in the course at VU on Computational Analysis

 Together, these documents illustrate a full analytical pipeline.
 From preparing and understanding structured and unstructured data, to modelling, evaluating, and interpreting results in a reproducible and well-documented format.